MarcellusL/CSV-Message-Pattern-Analyzer/README.md

 ## Technologies Used
 - Python 3.10.11
-- pandas for data processing
+- pandas for CSV processing
 - matplotlib for visualization
+- datetime for data handling and time-series analysis